basmakhan11/Time-and-Space-Complexity-Analyses-for-The-UCI-Appliances-Energy-Prediction/README.md

 generative networks (GANs) into a sequence environment do not pay adequate attention to the periodic connections that are unique to time-series data.
 This is a limitation of these methods.
-I introduced an architecture for the production of precise timeseries data and presented it to the group.
+I introduced an architecture for the production of precise time-series data and presented it to the group.
 In order to create data and information that are more reflective of reality, this model combines the control that is afforded by supervised learning with the flexibility afforded by an unsupervised setting.
 This